bernaferrari/SDKMonitor/README.md

 The browser target needs a [cross-origin isolated](https://web.dev/articles/coop-coep) context (COOP/COEP) so SQLite can use OPFS via the `:sqliteWasmWorker` Web Worker.

 Pushes and pull requests run the Android, shared, and web checks in GitHub Actions.
-After setting `VERCEL_ORG_ID` and `VERCEL_PROJECT_ID`, the verified web bundle can be deployed to [sdkmonitor.vercel.app](https://sdkmonitor.vercel.app/) with `./scripts/deploy-web-vercel.sh`; CI deployment is intentionally disabled until the repository has a valid Vercel credential or the Vercel project is connected to Git.
+The Vercel Git integration deploys previews from branches and deploys `main` to [sdkmonitor.vercel.app](https://sdkmonitor.vercel.app/).
+After setting `VERCEL_ORG_ID` and `VERCEL_PROJECT_ID`, the verified web bundle can also be deployed manually with `./scripts/deploy-web-vercel.sh`.

 ### Kotlin Multiplatform layout